POETSII/tinsel/doc/Architecture.md

 not be called.
 When the application returns from `main()`, all but one thread on each core are killed, and the remaining threads reenter the boot loader.
-Although it may be tempting to boot a second application at this stage, we do not recommend it because leftover state from the first application may affect execution of the second.
+Although it may be tempting to boot a second application at this stage, without calling `HostLink::reset()`, we do not recommend it because leftover state from the first application may affect execution of the second.

 ## A. DE5-Net Synthesis Report